Brewer AB InBev seeks $275 billion tie-up with SABMiller

 That would make it the biggest M&A deal of 2015, already shaping up to be a record year since the 2008 financial crisis in terms of deal volume, and one the five largest takeovers since 1980.

 Shares in SAB closed up 19.9 percent at 36.14 pounds, giving it a market capitalization of $90 billion.
 AB InBev's were up 6.4 percent.
-Rivals Heineken, Carlsberg and Diageo also rose on speculation SAB might seek another merger as a defense strategy, as it did last year when it offered to buy Heineken, but was rebuffed.
+Rivals Heineken (HEIN.AS), Carlsberg (CARLb.CO) and Diageo (DGE.L) also rose on speculation SAB might seek another merger as a defence strategy, as it did last year when it offered to buy Heineken, but was rebuffed.

-Since then it has combined its African soft drink bottler with that of Coca-Cola, and in recent weeks there has been speculation about it combining with Diageo or Australian drinks firm Coca-Cola Amatil.

 The global beer market share of AB InBev, maker of Budweiser, Stella Artois and Corona, was 21.1 percent in 2014, while SABMiller's was 15 percent, according to industry experts Plato Logic.
 Heineken is the No. 3.